Operation Hastings: Prelude

 Convinced that the PAVN had moved across the DMZ in force, Major General Wood B. Kyle, commanding general of the 3rd Marine Division, recommended to General Lew Walt that the U.S. launch an operation to drive back the PAVN.
-Walt passed on this recommendation to COMUSMACV, General Westmoreland, who gave his approval.
+Walt passed on this recommendation to COMUSMACV, General William Westmoreland, who gave his approval.
 On 11 July Brigadier General Lowell English, assistant division commander of the 3rd Marine Division, met with General Ngô Quang Trưởng, commanding general of the ARVN 1st Division, and Colonel Sherman, commander of the 4th Marines, at the 1st Division HQ in Huế to plan the operation.
 It was decided that a Marine task force would move into the area south of the DMZ to participate in Operation Hastings (the name given to Marine DMZ reconnaissance operations on 7 July), while ARVN forces would launch Operation Lam Son 289 south of the Marines.

-On 13 July Task Force Delta became operational under the command of English with Sherman as Chief of Staff.
-The Task Force consisted of four infantry Battalions, 2nd Battalion 1st Marines, 1st Battalion 3rd Marines, 2nd Battalion 4th Marines and 3rd Battalion 4th Marines, one artillery Battalion 3rd Battalion 12th Marines and various supporting forces.
+On 13 July Task Force Delta became operational under the command of English with Sherman as chief of staff.
+The task force consisted of four infantry battalions, 2nd Battalion 1st Marines, 1st Battalion 3rd Marines, 2nd Battalion 4th Marines and 3rd Battalion 4th Marines, one artillery battalion, 3rd Battalion 12th Marines, and various supporting forces.
 English established his command post at Cam Lộ.

-Intelligence determined that the PAVN 90th Regiment with an estimated strength of 1500 men was using the Song Ngan River Valley some 10 km northwest of Cam Lo as an infiltration route and that the command post of the 324B Division was located on Hill 208 overlooking the southwest of the valley.
+Intelligence determined that the PAVN 90th Regiment with an estimated strength of 1,500 men was using the Song Ngan River Valley some 10 km northwest of Cam Lo as an infiltration route and that the command post of the 324B Division was located on Hill 208 overlooking the southwest of the valley.
 The plans for the operation were for 3/4 Marines to be helilifted into the southwestern part of the valley to establish blocking positions, while 2/4 Marines would land at the mouth of the valley and move southwest along the high ground towards Hill 208 and 3/4's positions.
 2/1 Marines would secure Đông Hà Combat Base while 1/3 Marines would protect Cam Lộ Combat Base and 3/12 Marines' artillery.
 SLF 3rd Battalion 5th Marines would launch Operation Deckhouse II, 13 km northeast of Đông Hà on 16 July and after establishing positions ashore Deckhouse would be terminated and 3/5 Marines would join Task Force Delta.
 The ARVN 1st Division and an airborne task force would launch Operation Lam Son 289 to the west of Route 1, with the 1st Division operating north of Đông Hà and the airborne operating south of Route 9.